-If you want to present at the pre-conference, please hand in to network 21.
+If you want to present at the Emerging Researchers' Conference, please hand in to ERG, the Emerging Researchers' Group.

 Yes, there is a time limit of 2 hours for filling in the form, therefore we recommend that you first have a look at the example forms and then write a word file with the longer text passages respecting the given word limits.
 You can then copy and paste the text into the form without running the risk of exceeding the time limit.